dchataway/cs145-21-project7-dchataway/report/report.md

 2. The incoming packet has a timestamp greater than a timeout threshold of 0.75 s per flow;
 3. The flow was randomly selected 33% of the time.  <p>

 However, in my design of the "priority-based" CONGA, conditions 1 and 3 were modified based on the packet's `meta.priority` value in order for high priority flows to send relatively fewer congestions notification messages.
-In particular, the changes were implemented (arbitarily as follows):
+In particular, the changes were implemented (arbitarily through testing as follows):

 | Priority      | Queued Depth | Probability |
 | ----------- | ----------- | ----------- |